kshitijk4poor/devops-cook/OBSERVABILITY.md

 This document provides detailed information about the observability components integrated into the API Observability Platform.

+## Executive Summary

+Modern API platforms require comprehensive observability to maintain reliability and performance.
+This document explains:

+- **What**: The core observability components (metrics, logs, traces)
+- **How**: Their implementation in this platform
+- **Why**: The specific design choices made
+- **When**: Usage patterns for different scenarios

+By understanding these elements, teams can effectively monitor, debug, and optimize their applications.

 ## Table of Contents
 1. [Overview](#overview)
 2. [Metrics](#metrics)